Kotlin/kotlin-by-example/examples/05_stdlib/12_flatMap.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Building a list in which every collection element is repeated three times.
+2. Builds a list in which every collection element is repeated three times.
 Important thing is that it's **not** a list of lists; it's a list of integers with nine elements.